osankur/compRTMC/comprtmc/resources/examples/README.md

       Due to clock synchronization: between each round increment Aspnes

-TODO: Find a distributed protocol.
-    Add a wakeup period to each process.
-    Add a timed failure model.
-    The protocol should be distributed enough so that nuXmv fails It should contain sufficiently many states so that Uppaal fails

 TODO: ring protocol, see disc01.pdf

 # Robust Leader Election
 The `leader/`  directory contains models for a leader election protocol inspired from the following paper:
 _Delporte-Gallet, Devismes, Fauconnier.
 Robust Stabilizing Leader Election.
 SSS'07._